Published on September 1st, 2017 | by Ruben0

 - Pedro Ximénez Vieja Solera VORS

 All of these wines have their origins in the old Bodegas Bertola, founded by Kopke in 1911 but taken over by the Bartle family in 1919.
-In 1981 it was taken over by Rumasa.
+Then in 1981 it was taken over by Rumasa.

 - Manzanilla Bertola, over 3 years old.